akiryk/tutorials-learning-lessons/GCP/core-infrastructure.md

 At a high level, Kubernetes is a set of APIs that let you deploy and manage containers on a set of nodes called a cluster.
 A node represents a computing instance, like a VM.

 A pod is the smallest unit in K8s that you create and deploy.
 A pod represents a running process on your cluster as either a component of your application or your entire app.

+## App Engine
+A fully managed, serverless platform for developing and hosting applications.
+It provides nosql, logging, health checks, load balancing, and a user auth api.
+You use the console to create new applications, configure domain names, and handle other admin.

+1. **Standard App Engine Environment**
+Based on containers, the standard env enables:
+- persistent storage
+- automatic scaling and load balancing
+- async task queues
+- scheduled tasks

+It's great for many applications, but less flexible.
+You must select from specified versions of java, php, python, node, and other languages.
+It must conform to sandbox constraints.

+2. **Flexible Environment**
+- Application instances run within Docker containers on Compute Engine virtual machines (VM).
+- It can support custom runtime or source code written in other programming languages.
+- Allows selection of any Compute Engine machine type for instances so that the application has access to more memory and CPU

+How does GKE compare to these two options?
+Choose the standard option if you want GCP to take maximum control of you app's deployment and scaling.
+In contrast, GKE gives you the full flexibility of kubernetes.
+The flex environment is somewhere between the two.

+### Cloud Endpoints and Apogee Edge
+These are management tools for Google's API.

+**Cloud endpoints** is a distributed system that runs in its own docker container.
+It enables you to create and maintain APIs with low latency.
+It provides lots of services to help you with your API.
+It supports applications running in GKE, App Engine and Compute Engine.

+**Apogee Edge** focuses on business problems such as analytics.
+It's often used for legacy applications, helping spin off microservices one at a time until the legacy app can be retired.

+###